RedazioneFPA/librobianco-innovazione-2018-forumpa/1-introduzione.rst

 .. _bookmark-id-jqxsn4a5f0zy:

-[4] Eric Raymond, The cathedral & Bazar, O’Really, 1999.
+[4] Eric Raymond, The cathedral and the Bazar, O’Reilly, 1999. (http://www.catb.org/esr/writings/cathedral-bazaar/)